-Slow Food Huntington’s ongoing programs put our values into practice.
+Slow Food North Shore’s ongoing programs put our values into practice.
 We build relationships with farmers and artisans, teach food preparation and gardening skills, raise awareness and bring people together around a common table.

 Slow Food in Schools

-Chapter leaders Ann Rathkopf and Bhavani Jaroff visit schools and pre-schools on a quarterly basis to include children in the important conversation about where food comes from and educate them on exploring taste, the basics of nutrition, growing food and composting.
+Chapter leaders Bhavani Jaroff and Amy Peters visit schools and pre-schools on a quarterly basis to include children in the important conversation about where food comes from and educate them on exploring taste, the basics of nutrition, growing food and composting.

 Films at Cinema Arts Centre